haoxiangsnr/spiking-fullsubnet/docs/getting_started/running_an_experiment.md

 ## Single-machine multi-GPU training

-To control the usage of GPU devices, we should dive `torchrun` into deep.
-Let us use `baseline.toml` to train cirm_lstm with 2 GPUs on a single machine
+In most cases, we want to start an experiment on a single machine with multiple GPUs.
+Here, we show some examples for how to.
+First, let us use `baseline.toml` to train `cirm_lstm` with 2 GPUs on a single machine

 ```shell
 torchrun